 How we are feeling (our emotional state) impacts our ability to accomplish day-to-day tasks and life goals.

 Two of the most common emotional disturbances that can cause distress and interfere in our lives are depression and anxiety.
-Anxiety can take many different forms, but one of the most common is social anxiety.

 Feeling sad or low from time to time is a part of life, but a persistent low mood could be a sign of depression.
 For some people, depression makes them irritable or causes them to act out against others.
 Depression is becoming a problem when the feelings don't go away, intensify and begin to interfere with school, work, family and friends in your daily life.